cesbit/libqpack/README.md

-# QPack-C (libqpack)
+# QPack for the C programming language (libqpack)
-Fast and efficient data serializer for the C program language.
+Fast and efficient data serializer for the C programming language.

 ---------------------------------------
   * [Installation](#installation)